 |Nutritional Guidelines (per serving)|

-If you don't own a smoker or are not up to smoking a full-sized brisket, this slow-grilled brisket recipe is a great alternative.
-It calls for using your grill's rotisserie attachment, but if you don't have one you can cook the brisket in a shallow foil pan on the grill.
-If using the rotisserie, make sure your brisket is trimmed of most fat since you will want as little fat as possible so as to not cause flare-ups.
-(If you are using the pan method, you will want a bit more fat left on the meat.)
-Remember to baste the brisket with the sauce frequently and keep your grill temperature low.
+If you do not own a smoker or are not up to smoking a full-sized brisket, this slow-grilled brisket recipe is a great alternative.
+It calls for using your grill's rotisserie attachment, but if you do not have one you can cook the brisket in a shallow foil pan on the grill.

 - One 5-pound brisket

 - 2 tablespoons onion powder

 - 2 tablespoons cayenne pepper (use less or omit if preferred)